grallucas/maic/content/articles/NLP/001_nlp-intro.md

 <br/>

 ## **IBM Natural Language Processing Overview**
 This article by IBM provides a high-level, beginner-friendly overview of Natural Language Processing.
 It explains what Natural Language Processing (NLP) is, how it works, and its real-world applications (such as chatbots, sentiment analysis, and machine translation).
-This is a great read if you’re new to NPL and want a simple, non-technical overview that focuses on practical use cases rather than deep theory.
+This is a great read if you’re new to NLP and want a simple overview that focuses on practical use cases rather than deep theory.
 <br/>

 <a href='https://www.ibm.com/think/topics/natural-language-processing' style='